saymrwulf/zipline/notes.md

 2015-08-11T01:52:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (zipline) 2015-08-11T23:37:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline) 2015-08-11T02:52:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (zipline)
+2003 paper) (zipline) 2015-08-11T23:37:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline) 2015-08-11T02:52:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (zipline) 2015-08-11T17:44:00 - Implementing approach from a new paper read last night (zipline)